ilsadq/Blazor.DriverJs/README.md

 `DriverJsPopover` is a component that represents a popover in which we specify the step in which it will be called by passing parameters such as title, description, ...

+`DriverJsPopoverId` analogous to DriverJsPopover, but in this place there is a link to the element id.

 To be able to work with `DriverStore` we must declare a reference variable to interact with the API.

 ```html